egXcoder/Study-Repository/aws/parts/ec2.md

 Tip: User Data is bash script that runs when the instance is being launched for first time used to prepare your ec2 for your usage like install specific webservers/ databases etc...

+Tip: User Data runs as root by default. if you want user to run the command you can write `sudo -u ubuntu echo "hello"`